 This is MORNING EDITION, frpm NPR News.
-I'm David Greene.
+I'm Lynn Neary.

 STEVE INSKEEP, HOST:

-And I'm Steve Inskeep.
-Good morning.
+And I'm Steve Inskeep, good morning.

 The Secret Service scandal has now cost three men their jobs.
 The government says they were involved in misconduct in South America, and they are leaving the agency.
 Agents, as well as military personnel, allegedly hired prostitutes in advance of President Obama's recent trip to Colombia.